mmiddleton3301/intersproc/README.md

 ## Example Project
-The [SomeCorp SimpleExample console applicaiton and database project](https://github.com/mmiddleton3301/intersproc/tree/master/SomeCorp.SimpleExample) is available for cloning, and provides examples/a sandbox in which to get used to the InterSproc library.
+The [SomeCorp SimpleExample console applicaiton and database project](https://github.com/mmiddleton3301/intersproc/tree/master/SomeCorp.SimpleExample) is available for cloning, and provides an example/sandbox in which to get used to the InterSproc library.
+The example is written in the .NET Framework, v4.6.1.